Brazil Supreme Court tosses evidence against Lula in corruption cases

 However, Justice Carmen Lucia, who cast her original vote on the case years ago, said recent events had changed her outlook, shifting her vote and the majority of the panel in Lula’s favor.

-Reporting by Lisandra Paraguassu in Brasilia; additional reporting by Eduardo Simoes and Carolina Mandl in Sao Paulo, Anthony Boadle in Brasilia; editing by Brad Haynes, Matthew Lewis and Richard Pullin
+Reporting by Lisandra Paraguassu in Brasilia; additional reporting by Eduardo Simoes and Carolina Mandl in Sao Paulo, Anthony Boadle in Brasilia; editing by Brad Haynes, Matthew Lewis, Richard Pullin and Jane Wardell

 Our Standards: The Thomson Reuters Trust Principles.